RESIDENCE HALL RULES & REGULATIONS

 Residence Life has designated a location for all university property in and around university owned housing and common areas.
 Property may not be moved from its designated position without prior approval from the appropriate GHD or Area Coordinator for Graduate and Family Housing.

-Students and guests should only have syringes for medically prescribed usage.
+Residents and guests may only have syringes for medically prescribed usage.
 They may not place exposed hypodermic needles directly in trash containers; SHARPS containers may be obtained from Occupational Safety.
 Used needles should be disposed of in a puncture proof container.
 If no container is available used needles should be taken to the Student Health Center.

 The appropriate trash receptacles (dumpsters) provided outside should be utilized for the disposal of all trash.
 Room trash cannot be disposed of in the residence hall trash cans located in kitchens, laundry facilities or common lounge space.

-If a bomb threat or any other threatening phone call is received, gain as much information from the caller as possible and do not hang up the phone.
-Immediately notify the Office of Residence Life during normal business hours or the front desk staff in your building if it is after offices hours.
-The staff person will notify University Police and other designated staff members.
+If a bomb threat or any other threatening phone call or electric communication is received, gain as much information from the caller or messenger as possible and do not hang up the phone.
+Immediately notify the Department of Residence Life during normal business hours or the front desk staff in your building if it is after offices hours.
+The staff person you contact will notify University Police and other designated staff members.
 Please remain available for assistance to the investigative authorities.

-If any damage occurs in such areas as one’s floor, hall, wing or community bathroom, which cannot be properly charged to an individual, all members of the floor or community may be billed equally for repairs.
+If any vandalism, theft, or damage occurs in such areas as one’s floor, hall, wing, lounge or community bathroom, which cannot be properly charged to an individual, all members of the floor or community may be billed equally for cleaning, replacement or repairs.
 Similarly, damage or theft in one’s building, which cannot be assigned to an individual, may result in all building residents equally sharing in repair or replacement costs.
 If applicable, each resident will be billed on their student account for his/her “share” of public area damages at the end of each semester.
 Residents will be given every opportunity to identify individual(s) responsible for the damage before a group billing is finalized through posted flyers, letters, emails and/or hall meetings.
 Active involvement in reducing damages within the community is encouraged.

 The university reserves the right to have its representative(s) enter a resident’s room in the following instances:

-- To make periodic health, safety and maintenance inspections and repairs
+- To make periodic health, safety, fire and maintenance inspections and/or repairs;

 - To deliver administrative letters and notices.